In the donation of platelets, a machine is used to collect platelets only and return the red cells and the majority of plasma to your circulation.

 1. Before coming to donate

 You need to book an appointment for the donation of platelets.
-First, take the Can I donate blood? test online.
-If our staff have asked you to book an appointment via telephone, please call +358 29 300 1884 after taking the test.
+Fill in the electronic health questionnaire.
+The health questionnaire and nurse's interview are designed to ensure the safety of both you and the blood recipient.
+Please be accurate and honest in your responses.
+If our staff have asked you to book an appointment via telephone, please call +358 29 300 1884.

 Drink water or juice and eat something before coming to donate.
 You should avoid heavy meals, however.
 There is also something to drink and a light snack available at the donation centre.